darcy-rayner/danger-plugin-istanbul-coverage/README.md

 schedule(istanbulCoverage()) // Use default configuration

 schedule(istanbulCoverage({
+  // Set a custom success message
+  customSuccessMessage: "Congrats, coverage is good",

+  // Set a custom failure message
+  customFailureMessage: "Coverage is a little low, take a look",

   // The location of the istanbul coverage file.
   coveragePath: "./coverage/coverage-summary.json",

   // Which set of files to summarise from the coverage file.
   reportFileSet: "all", // || "modified" || "created" || "createdOrModified"

   // What to do when the PR doesn't meet the minimum code coverage threshold
   reportMode: "message", // || "warn" || "fail"

   // Minimum coverage threshold percentages.
 Compared against the cumulative coverage of the reportFileSet.
   threshold: {
     statements: 100,